ajslater/picopt/README.md

   PPM, PSD, QOI, SGI, SPIDER, SUN, TGA, TIFF, XBM, and XPM into PNG and WEBP.
 - Picopt can convert Animated GIF, TIFF, and FLI into Animated PNG or WebP files.
 - Picopt can convert Animated GIF, TIFF, FLI, and PNG into Animated WebP files.
+- Picopt can convert MPO to JPEG by stripping secondary images if a primary image exists.
+(Experimental)
 - Picopt can convert RAR files into Zipfiles and CBR files into CBZ files.

 Because picopt supports so many lossless image formats, to avoid surprises if you specify a conversion target, picopt will only convert GIF and PNG images to the target by default.
 To convert another format, like BMP, to WEBP you must specify that you want to read the BMP format _and_ that you want to convert it to WEBP: